 After your book is out in the market, interviewers might approach you to give interviews about your book.
 It is always advisable to share every news and talk related to the book on your Facebook page from time to time.

 For instance, Indian author Amish Tripathi shares all relevant news about his upcoming books from time to time.

 - Facebook live sessions

 Interacting with readers in real-time is one of the best ways to build deeper connections with your readers.
-Now and then, conduct Facebook live sessions and talk about topics relevant to the theme of your book.
+Now and then, for Facebook promotions, conduct live sessions and talk about topics relevant to the theme of your book.
 This can be done before a book launch, during the launch and also after the book has been launched.

 - Pre-recorded content

 Are you camera conscious?
 Do you get chills whenever you are spotlighted?
 Do not worry.
 If you do not want to go live, you can record your video in advance, edit it as needed, and then post it on your page.
 This is another wonderful way to connect with readers on a personal level.
 Though it will not be an interactive session, you can still talk about a lot of things like the inspiration behind writing a book, the plot of the book, etc.

 There are many Author/Writer/Readers groups that you could join for Facebook promotion.
 This will provide you with additional space to showcase your book and let fellow writers or readers know that your book is out in the market.
 Keep posting about the book and any related information from time to time to encourage people to remain engaged with your book.
 You could also start a discussion on a topic associated with the theme of your book.

 To market a book on Facebook, giveaways are an exciting way to grab the attention of readers.
 This is because readers get something in return for liking your post, commenting, or performing a given task that indirectly benefits you.
 Giveaways can be in the form of a free copy of your book, a goodie, or a discount code that they could apply on checkout while buying your book.